-Writing from one person’s perspective is hard enough.
-Writing from multiple perspectives can seem downright impossible.
+Writing a book from one person’s perspective is hard enough.
+Writing books with multiple perspectives can seem downright impossible.
 But it can be done.

 I wrote my last novel from three different perspectives.
 It was difficult.
 Sometimes it was stagnating creatively.
 But sometimes it was fun and kept me engaged in my own book when I wanted to give up.